Open sectarianism in Saudi Arabia frightens Shi'ites

 Saudi Shi‘ites have long complained of discrimination, but they are now subject to violent attack and, adding to their unease, fear that another 16 young men will be added to the list of seven facing beheading for joining protests in 2011-12.

 The Saudi government denies discrimination and says those convicted in the protests committed deadly violence.
-Families of the protesters say the demonstrations were peaceful acts against discrimination and in favor of democracy.
+Families of the protesters say the demonstrations were peaceful acts against discrimination and in favour of democracy.

 What many people in the Shi‘ite-majority Eastern Province district of Qatif say is that an atmosphere of tolerance for sectarianism, visible in comments by Sunni clergy, in school textbooks and online, is feeding the danger they now face.